-For example, if the resurfacing of an Olympic size pool costs $50,000 and current surface has six years remaining in its useful life, $8,340 will needed to be collected every year in order to pay for the project when it’s required.
-This procedure is repeated for each of the community’s assets to calculate how much money is needed for the reserve fund and when.
-The reserve fund will need to be adjusted every year to account for inflation and accumulated interest.
+For example, if resurfacing an Olympic size pool costs $50,000 and the current surface has six years remaining in its useful life, you will have to collect $8,340 every year in order to pay for the project when it’s required.
+This procedure is repeated for each of the community’s assets in order to calculate how much money is needed for the HOA reserves and when.
+The reserve fund should be adjusted every year to account for inflation and accumulated interest.

-When should a reserve study be performed?
+When should an HOA reserve study be performed?